 At first glance, it seems a simply enough concept: Ensuring everyone is up to date on current progress makes communication more effective and can make partners feel valued.
 However, the steps to achieving alignment are not always so easy.
 According to Thai-Tang, transparency must be integrated into everything from product development to purchasing.

 Another tactic for promoting transparency and alignment is the use of data collection.
-As the RFgen white paper, "8 Signs You Need an Automated Data Collection Solution," explained, integrating an automated data collection solution can improve accuracy.
+Integrating an automated data collection solution can improve accuracy.
 Ensuring all shared information is correct is a key component for transparency.
 Plus, automated data collection allows for collaboration even with remote locations.
 This can bridge the gap between partners in the supply chain who do not work in the same building.

 Data collection and analysis do more than promote transparency and alignment.
 According to Supply Management, scrutinizing supplier data allows companies to make the most profitable moves.
 With adequate analysis, teams can spot areas for improvement or opportunities for gains on a global scale.
 In an effective partnership, this allows all stakeholders to succeed, demonstrating to suppliers the value of the business relationship.

 It is not enough for decision-makers and those who interact with partners to understand the value of business relationships.
 Every member of a company's team must embrace the partnership, doing what they can to foster the connection and deliver on their end of the deal.